 Blockchain wallet is a software or a device that acts as an intermediary between the private key and the blockchain network.
 A wallet creates a string of data that can be sent to the network as a cryptographically signed transaction.
 Contrary to the name and popular belief, blockchain wallets do not store any coins or tokens, but they do store the private keys used to access and change the public ledger associated with that keys.
 One can have multiple wallets with the same key, or a single wallet with multiple keys.
 ALWAYS HAVE A SAFELY STORED BACK UP OF THE SEED PHRASE and/or PRIVATE KEYS of a SOFTWARE WALLET!

 Hardware wallets also exist and they are devices dedicated to securely storing private keys in a way that does not expose them to the network during the signing operation (e.g., Trezor or Ledger).

 Paper wallet is a piece of paper on which the seed phrase or private keys are stored.
 Private keys are just strings of characters, so they can be stored on written form, or as a QR code.
 A paper wallet generally serves as a backup to restore a software wallet to full functionality.
 SAFELY STORE A PAPER WALLET TO PREVENT ITS DESTRUCTION OR THEFT.

 Miners are network entities that take care of discovering new blocks, validating transactions and compiling them in the blockchain.
 They get rewarded by the right to mint themselves coins by supply inflation and with transaction fees from network users.

 Transaction fee is the cost of executing a transaction on the blockchain (to write data on a blockchain).
-The fees on the Ethereum network are determined by the gas cost multiplied by the number of hexadecimal characters to be added in the block.
+The fees on the Ethereum network are determined by the gas price multiplied by consumed gas.
+Gas is a representation of cost for every computation that the network does in order to execute the transaction or contract call.

-Gas cost is determined by supply/demand mechanisms.
+Gas price is determined by supply/demand mechanisms.
 Those transactions that offer a higher gas are given priority by the miners.
 The lower the gas, the longer time a transaction needs to be confirmed and included in a block.